-After the initialization of the fields with the default value for the respective type, the second step in CLR (Common Language Runtime) is to assign a value to the field if such has been set when declaring the field.
+After the initialization of the fields with the default value of the respective type, the second step of the CLR (Common Language Runtime) is to assign a value to the field, if such has been set when declaring the field.

 So, if we change the line in the class Dog, where we declare the field name, it will first be initialized with the value null and then it will be assigned the value "Rex".